Raqqa: Decline and period of Bedouin domination

 Raqqa's fortunes declined in the late 9th century because of continuous warfare between the Abbasids and the Tulunids, and then with the Shia movement of the Qarmatians.
 Under the Hamdānids in the 940s, the city declined rapidly.
 From the late 10th century to the early 12th century, Raqqa was controlled by Bedouin dynasties.
-The Banu Numayr had their pasture in the Diyār Muḍar, and the Banu Uqay had their centre in Qal'at Ja'bar.
+The Banu Numayr had their pasture in the Diyār Muḍar, and the Banu Uqayl had their centre in Qal'at Ja'bar.

 One of the earliest sources to comment on Raqqa's decline is Ahmad ibn al-Tayyib al-Sarakhsi (d.
 899), as quoted by Yaqut; he visited Raqqa in 884-5 and wrote that parts of its walls were in ruins at the time.
 However, the markets and presumably the industrial areas of al-Muhtariqa were still in use then.

 Raqqa was conquered by the Hamdanids in 942.
 As a result, it lost its status as an Abbasid garrison city.
 This had a severe economic impact on Raqqa and the surrounding region: without the soldiers and their disposable income, the demand for food and goods decreased, and local artisans were deprived of potential customers.
 In the second half of the 10th century, Raqqa appears to have been eclipsed by Harran as the main city in the region based on mint activity and literary references.

 With one notable exception, the Numayrid rulers were essentially Bedouin nomads by lifestyle.
 They had no interest in cities except as sources of income to be exploited.
 They resided at nomadic camps (called a ḥillah, like the city in Iraq) in the pasture outside the cities and delegated administration of the cities to ghulam (military slave) governors.
 During this period of Bedouin rule, the area of settled agriculture shrank while the area allocated to Bedouin pastures grew, and trade routes linking various cities, towns, and villages were threatened by Bedouin raids.